This post shares my DIY concrete succulent planters. For more of my DIY planters to help you decorate with plants, check out this post!

-And here’s how to make concrete succulent planters.
+And here’s how to make DIY concrete succulent planters.

 Stir the water into the concrete powder until it is thoroughly mixed.
 You’ll notice little white balls in the concrete mix—that’s the filler Makers Mix uses to make this concrete lighter.
 More on that later.
 At this point I was also a little disappointed that the mixture looked very brown.
 I wanted it to look gray like concrete does—never fear, it will look gray when it dries!